Qabel/qabel.github.io/Appendix-Glossary.md

 * **Qabel Storage Volume** (QSV): A dedicated Volume on a Qabel Storage.
 It is identified by a public token, provides write access by a secret token and can be deleted by a revoke token.

 * **Identity**: Easy: Who am I?
-An identity is the collection of a nick name, a public and a private key and belongs to the locaL user of Qabel
+An identity is a collection of a label (nickname) and a public and private key pair.
+It belongs to the local user of Qabel.

 * **Contact**: Easy: Which people do I know?
-An contact is collection of information about an other user of Qabel which added from the identity to its system.
-It contains the public key and the drop URLs of the contact and specific data from modules
+A contact is a collection of informations about another user.
+It contains the public key, the drop URLs and specific data from modules.

-* **Person**: Easy: Describe the contact.
-It save personal information about a person like name, mail address.
-Some keys are fixed defined in the person module.
+* **Person**: Easy: Describes the contact.
+It saves personal information about a contact like the name and e-mail address(es).
+Some fixed keys are defined in the person module.